 Explore it on Goodreads or Amazon.

-Other books by this author include A Great Deliverance, Payment in Blood, Well-Schooled in Murder, A Suitable Vengeance, For the Sake of Elena, Deception on His Mind, In Pursuit of the Proper Sinner, A Traitor to Memory, A Place of Hiding, Playing for the Ashes
+Other books by this author which I have reviewed include A Great Deliverance, Payment in Blood, Well-Schooled in Murder, A Suitable Vengeance, For the Sake of Elena, Deception on His Mind, In Pursuit of the Proper Sinner, A Traitor to Memory, A Place of Hiding, Playing for the Ashes

 Sixth in the Inspector Lynley mystery series set in modern-day London, Missing Joseph starts while Tommy, Barbara, and Simon are still in Cambridge working For the Sake of Elena, 5.